inchron/callisto/README.md

 * Tool support for tasks, ?Runnables?, incl. stimulation and net ET
 * OS Overhead

+### Integration of Additional Data Soruces
+--- Optional section---
+If additional data is available this can be added to the model.
+Typical data sources
+* AUTOSAR CP SystemDescription
+* AUTOSAR CP ECU Configuration (OsConfiguration, RTE Configuration)
+* Proprietary data bases e.g. for signals exchanged between components

 ### Scaling of Execution Times
+* Predict net execution times on target SoC
+* Granularity depends on use case.
+Typical task, runnable level,...
+*
+How to find scaling factors?

 #### Categorization
+* Categories in library
+* Can be assigned based on known functionality (FFT, DCT, StateMachine, ...)
+* Used to define scope of scaling
+* Annotations
+** PMU data
+** Can be filled from processed traces

 #### Benchmarks
+* Linked to categories
+* CoreDependedExecutionTimes ==> Derive scaling factors

 ### Mapping to Target Hardware